abhi-kirk/ml-skillset/Machine Learning/Neural Nets/Transformers/sampling.md

 ## Sampling Methods:
 - *Random Sampling*: Sample from the output distribution over the full vocab.
 - *Top-k Sampling*: Only consider the top-$k$ tokens with highest probabilities.
-- *Top-p (Nucleus) Sampling*: Only consider the tokens which result in the cumulative sum of probabilities of $p$.
+- *Top-p (Nucleus) Sampling*: Only consider the tokens which result in the cumulative sum of probabilities of $p$ (threshold).
+  - Use `heap` data structure to implement.
 - Random, top-$k$ and top-$p$ samplings can be all used together.
 Example
   - Limit the output tokens to $k$,
   - Further limit to tokens where cumulative sum (taken in descending order) reaches $p$,